 In an attempt to ease her mind even more, I began telling him about my recent heart problems, while continuing to mention my husband and children somewhere in between my recent setbacks.

 I’ve been her.
 I know how it feels to have run-ins with my love’s past interests, (although he was not one of mine).
 While we realize ‘everyone has a past,’ nobody ever wants to actually encounter it in real life.
-It’s safe, so long as our loved one’s history stays suspended in that theoretical sense, and not in 3D, looking you in the eye.
+It’s safe, so long as our loved one’s history stays suspended in that theoretical sense and not in actual live form – looking you dead in the eye.

 Anyhow, my attempt to secure her stand with her man didn’t lessen her gaze upon me.
-As the conversation of vanilla talk continued, my platonic friend was totally oblivious to her searing eyes, (or my increasingly uncomfortable foot shuffling because of it).
+As the conversation continued, my platonic friend was totally oblivious to her searing eyes – or my increasingly uncomfortable foot shuffling.

 I finally mustered up an excuse to leave, when she spoke up again.